-Project vision: To help Australian prawn farmers move to the forefront of efficient, high production, low-risk prawn aquaculture through sensing and forecasting of animals and ponds
+Augmented reality in aquaculture: helping Australian prawn farmers move to the forefront of efficient, high production, low-risk prawn aquaculture through near real-time sensing and forecasting of animals and ponds

 The worldwide demand for marine-based protein is booming.
 Aquaculture is an intensive farming system capable of returning high yields of protein for human consumption and plays an important role in food security in many countries.
-Australia’s prawn industry produced over 5000 tonnes of prawns worth $87.7 million in 2014-5.
+Australia’s prawn industry produces in the order of 5000 tonnes of prawns annually, and this is set to expand.
 Just 1% production improvement in farming practices could bring a further $16 million to the Australian industry annually.

 Aquaculture is undergoing a transformation in scale both in Australia and globally, however there’s a substantial yield gap between how much is harvested and how much could be harvested.

-At Digiscape, we’re working on novel techniques and technologies in sensing, data modelling, situational awareness and decision support to help the industry transform to more consistent yields, across far greater scales, to capture unrealised profits.
+At Digiscape, we worked on novel techniques and technologies in sensing, data modelling, situational awareness and decision support to help the industry transform to more consistent yields, across far greater scales, to capture unrealised profits.